Writing

 Curriculum Implementation

-• 1.5 week of imitation to learn the genre and toolkit including ‘read as a reader’ and ‘read as a writer’
+- 1.5 week of imitation to learn the genre and toolkit including ‘read as a reader’ and ‘read as a writer’

-• 1 week of innovation to write a text together with teach modelling being the main focus (SPAG and specific genre toolkit skills developed further)
+- 1 week of innovation to write a text together with teach modelling being the main focus (SPAG and specific genre toolkit skills developed further)

-• 1 week of independent application for children to showcase their learning
+- 1 week of independent application for children to showcase their learning

-• Daily feedback and marking given to pupils so they know next steps as per marking policy (verbal feedback).
+Daily feedback and marking are given to pupils so they know next steps as per the WGPS marking policy (including verbal feedback where appropriate).
+Differentiation and scaffolding are provided for pupils who need support or who need to be challenged further.

 Curriculum Impact